PabloIbannez/VLMP/docs/ModelExtensions.rst

 	  - Minimum radius of the spherical shell.
 	  - float
 	  - 0.0
+	* - radiusVelocity
+	  - Velocity of the radius change.
+	  - float
+	  - 0.0
 	* - shellEpsilon
 	  - Energy parameter for the shell potential.
 	  - float
 	  - 1.0
-	* - radiusVelocity
+	* - maxShellRadius
-	  - Velocity of the radius change.
+	  - Maximum radius of the spherical shell.
 	  - float
-	  - 0.0
+	  -
 .. list-table:: Optional Selections
 	:header-rows: 1
 	:widths: 20 20 20